OpenMicroStep/MSBuildSystem/@msbuildsystem/shared/src/element.md

 Every implementation related properties and methods are prefixed by `__`.

-Element loading and resolution make heavy use of `AttributeTypes` validator and `AttributePath` tracking capabilities to detect as soon as possible any definition error into a `Reporter`.
+Element loading and resolution make heavy use of `AttributeTypes` validator and `AttributePath` tracking capabilities to detect as soon as possible any definition error.

 ## Attributes